aplteam/Tester2/docs/Tester2-Reference.md

 Notes:

-* You can have separate [`Initial` functions for specific or all groups](#initialisation-for-groups).
+* You can have separate [`Initial` functions for specific groups](#initialisation-for-groups).
 Use this to initialise stuff that is only needed for a certain group, like a database connection etc.

 * After executing all test cases `Tester2` will look for a function `Cleanup` in the hosting namespace.
 If there is such a function it will be executed.